pcprinz/loxer/documentation/index.md

 - [7.
 Output - `LoxerCallbacks`](#7-output---loxercallbacks)
 - [8.
 Boxes](#8-boxes)

+Instructions on how to use the Item can be found **[on this separate page](https://github.com/pcprinz/loxer/blob/master/documentation/item.md)**.

 # Overview
 Loxer's main goal is to increase the safety of applications by showing the developer the data flow of the application with the help of logs.
 For this, it is possible for him to provide logs with levels, to categorize them in modules, to expand error messages with additional information and to connect logs with one another.
 A box is created for this, which begins with an opening log, is continued with any number of logs and errors and ends with a closing log.
 This is then visualized with a kind of branching system.
 Loxer also serves as a middleware logger by allowing the user to determine the output streams himself using callbacks.
 In this way, it can be achieved, for example, that the behavior of an application in the production environment is recorded and, in the event of an error, detailed information about the cause is forwarded to an analysis service such as firebase crashlytics.